 5. Mobile learning apps

-• By taking the time to create these resources for yourself or your team, and then making them accessible on your phone, you make it easy and convenient to practice your knowledge whenever you have free time.
+- By taking the time to create a knowledge repository for yourself or your team, and then making it accessible on your phone, you make it easy and convenient to practice your knowledge whenever you have free time.

 Remember, the key to active recall is making an effort to retrieve information from memory.
 While it can be challenging at first, with practice, it becomes a highly effective way to learn and retain information.